 5. Care about every detail.
 Work tirelessly to flesh all the tiny details that will ultimately coalesce bring your film to life.

 "A set should be like a happy family, almost like Thanksgiving every day.
 Congratulate people all the time for their good work.
 Create a safe feeling for the actors so they can go into a new character with as little fear as possible and really get in there deep."

 6. Lead with a positive attitude.
 The happier you make the cast and all the crew members on your film production—regardless of their status on the call sheet—the more you’ll spark creativity on set.

 Want to Learn More About Film?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including David Lynch, Spike Lee, Shonda Rhimes, Jodie Foster, Martin Scorsese, and more.